kmik/LAS.utils/README.md

         -angle	    Angle threshold (default 10.0 degrees)
         -axGrid	    Size of the kernel for seed point search (default 20.0 m)

+In addition to tool-specific arguments, there are several tool-independent arguments that can be passed to any tool.
+These usually modify / exclude / keep either the input or the output points.
+An overview of these arguments can be printed with ./'any_tool.sh' -args:

+    ./las2las.sh -args

 Most tools can be parallelized with -cores flag.
 This usually requires that multiple point clouds are input